A Framework for Robust Lossy Compression of Heavy-Tailed Sources: The Rate-distortion Function for Stable Sources

 \section{The Rate-distortion Function for Stable Sources}

-In this section, we present the rate-distortion results for sources $X \sim S(\alpha,\gamma_X)$, for all $\alpha \in (0,2]$.
-Since a MSE distortion measure is sensible {\em only\/} for $\alpha = 2$, we measure the distortion between $X$ and its representation $\hat{X}$ through the strength of the error: $s_\alpha(X-\hat{X})$.
-This setup deviates significantly from the classical one which is presented next.
+In this section, we present the rate-distortion results for sources $\Xb \sim \textbf{S}(\alpha,\gamma_{\vX})$, for all $\alpha \in (0,2]$.
+Since an MSE distortion measure is sensible {\em only\/} for $\alpha = 2$, we measure the distortion between $\vX$ and its representation $\hat{\vX}$ through the strength of the error: $\sa{\vX-\hat{\vX}}$.
+This setup deviates from the classical one in the fact that the distortion --measured in strength-- directly acts on random variables and not through sample values.
+This results in a couple of challenges in proving the rate distortion theorem: \begin{itemize} \item Achievability: The direct part of the theorem will require defining a new ``equivalent" distortion constraint that is sample-value based. \item The converse part will require working with the expression of the rate-distortion function explicitly, instead of relying on the convexity of the constraint in the distributions; Said differently, the convexity of the rate-distortion function cannot be established a priori.
+When it comes to finding the expression of the rate-distortion function, we will rely on the fact that stable distributions are entropy maximizers under a strength constraint. \end{itemize}